-Our main contributions are: \begin{itemize} \item We explore LoRA adapter merging for multilingual Text2Cypher, comparing uniform linear merging and fusion MLP gating.
-The evaluation results showed that fusion MLP with dynamic adapter gating outperforms uniform linear merging across all three languages. \item Fusion MLP recovers 75\% of joint fine-tuning gains using a subset of the training data (i.e., 20\% in our experiments).
-It delivers balanced performance across high- and low-resourced languages. \item Fusion MLP enables incremental scaling, where adding a new language requires only one LoRA adapter and lightweight MLP retraining. \item We provide a practical framework for multilingual Text2Cypher, balancing performance and computational cost. \end{itemize}
+Our main contributions are: \begin{itemize} \item We investigate adapter fusion for multilingual Text2Cypher, comparing uniform linear merging and fusion MLP with dynamic adapter weighting.
+Fusion MLP outperforms uniform linear merging across all three languages. \item Fusion MLP recovers ~75\% of joint fine-tuning gains using only a subset of the training data (20\% in our experiments), achieving balanced performance across high- and low-resource languages. \item Fusion MLP supports incremental language expansion, where adding a new language requires only one LoRA adapter and lightweight MLP retraining. \item We provide a practical framework for multilingual Text2Cypher, combining LLM methodology with graph query generation for real-world database applications. \end{itemize}